Sergio G. Lazzarini

-Click here to download a preliminary manuscript.
+You can read the introductory chapter of the book here and follow our updates in our Facebook page.
 Please also see the comment in The Economist (Jan 21, 2012) about our project.
 The paper mentioned in the article was recently published in Academy of Management Journal.

 Impact Investments: A Proposal

 We have witnessed an increased interest of private investors to support projects with proven social impact.
 The so-called impact investments aim at providing capital to innovative projects where social impact is measured and assured.
 We have worked with actors in this field to develop pilot studies in impact investing and have developed some preliminary guidelines to support those pilot studies.
-In an article with Sandro Cabral (UFBA), Sérgio Jurandyr Machado (Ministry of Finance) and Marcelo Barbosa (Vieira, Rezende, Barbosa e Guerreiro Advogados), we also offer na actionable proposal focused on education.
-You can access here a ppt presentation in English or a research report in Portuguese.
+We are in the process of developing a pilot study focused on secondary education for low income communities.

 Owners and their Connections: the "Small World" of Corporate Networks